FDA-AI/FDAi/docs/home.md

    - **Multiple Data Format Options:** Provide multiple data format options for data export, including CSV, JSON, and XML.
    - **Data Structure Options:** Client applications should be able to request should be able to request data in various formats such as FHIR, HL7, and the Common Data Model (CDM).

-**Potential Implementations, Components or Inspiration**
+### Potential Implementations, Components or Inspiration

-There's a monolithic implementation of this in [apps/centralized-dfda](../apps/centralized-dfda).
-However, we want to a simplified more configurable version into existing data silos.
-Feel free to add links to any other open-source projects that could better fulfill this role.
+There's a monolithic implementation of this in [apps/dfda-1](../apps/dfda-1).

+Please make a pull request and add links to any other open-source projects that could better fulfill this role.

 ## 2. PersonalFDA Nodes

 PersonalFDA Nodes are applications that can run on your phone or computer.
 They import, store, and analyze your data to identify how various factors affect your health.
-They can also be used to share anonymous analytical results with the broader dFDA in a secure and privacy-preserving manner.
+They can also be used to share anonymous analytical results with the Clinipedia dFDA Wiki in a secure and privacy-preserving manner.

 PersonalFDA Nodes are composed of two components, a Digital Twin Safe and an AI agent called Optimitron (or some better name) that uses causal inference to estimate how various factors affect your health.